albert597/TRAILMAP/README-EXTENDED.md

 Note: Depending on the amount of GPU memory, you may need to reduce the batch_size in the train.py file.
 You may also change steps_per_epoch = floor(NUM_TRAINING_EXAMPLES/batch_size) and validation_steps = floor(NUM_VALIDATION_EXAMPLES/batch_size)

-This will load in the current model and start training the model on your own data.
+This will load in our current model and start training the model on your own data.
 Checkpoints are saved to data/model-weights at the end of each epoch along with tensorboard logs in data/tf-logs

 ##### Tensorboard – watching statistics evolve during training